LordXapose/ML/README.md

 ## Dataset

-The original cleaned S3 dataset was unavailable during this run.

 Instead, experiments were performed using a realistic UNSW-NB15 dataset derived from the Kaggle archive:

 * Based on UNSW-NB15 training and testing sets